pre-commit/pre-commit/README.md

 ## Usage

 run `pre-commit install` to install pre-commit into your git hooks. pre-commit will now run on every commit.
-Everytime you clone a project using pre-commit running install should always be the first thing you do.
+Every time you clone a project using pre-commit running `pre-commit install` should always be the first thing you do.

 If you want to manually run all pre-commit hooks on a repository, run `pre-commit run --all-files`.
 To run individual hooks use